Boaz: Hebrew Bible

 The son of Salmon, Boaz was a wealthy landowner of Bethlehem in Judea, and relative of Elimelech, Naomi's late husband.
 He notices Ruth, the widowed Moabite daughter-in-law of Naomi, a relative of his (see family tree), gleaning grain in his fields.
 He soon learns of the difficult circumstances her family is in and Ruth's loyalty to Naomi.
 In response, Boaz invites her to eat with him and his workers, as well as deliberately leaving grain for her to claim while keeping a protective eye on her.

 In the Bible, he functions as the power center for the entire further development.
 For example, he brings about the acceptance of Ruth and the reacceptance of Naomi as well.

 Ruth approaches Boaz and asks him to exercise his right of kinship and marry her.
 Boaz accepts, provided that another with a superior claim declines.
 Since the first son of Ruth and a kinsman of her late husband would be deemed the legal offspring of the decedent and heir to Elimelech, the other kinsman defers to Boaz.

 In marrying Ruth, Boaz revives Elimelech's lineage, and the patrimony is secured to Naomi's family.

 Their son was Obed, father of Jesse, and grandfather of David.

-According to Josephus, he lived at the time of Eli.
+According to the ancient Jewish historian Flavius Josephus, he lived at the time of Eli.